International Travel

 Visit the Embassy of Singapore website for the most current visa information.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to Singapore.
-Foreign workers applying for an employment pass are required to undergo a medical screening for HIV/AIDS and a positive test will result in the rejection of a foreign worker’s application.
+Foreign workers applying for an employment pass are required to undergo a medical screening for HIV/AIDS.
+A positive test will result in the rejection of a foreign worker’s application.

 Find information on dual nationalityprevention of international child abduction and customs regulations on our websites.